ShanmukhaSreenivas/DollarBot/README.md

 📈 **Predict future expenses:** Predict your next month's budget based on your current expenditure

+🌎 **Share spending sumarieson social media:** on Social Media: Keep yourself accountable or just share milestones with friends—DollarBot allows you to share spending summaries directly on platforms like Facebook and Twitter.
+Celebrate budget victories and encourage others on their financial journeys.

+📆 **Generate Custom Reports for Any Date Range:** Choose any date range, and DollarBot will provide a spending summary.
+Perfect for when you want to check in on specific periods—such as vacations or special events—to see how they impacted your budget.

 # :star: What's New?

 - **Machine Learning Predictions:** Implemented machine learning techniques for predictive analytics, enhancing the accuracy and efficiency of expense predictions.